Review the FAQs about Pride Fowler Industries line of Rapid Reticle BDC scopes. If you have questions, please contact us.

 The RR-Evolution Series is manufactured with our partners in China where the world’s source of glass is located.

-With first focal plane (FFP) optics, the reticle changes in size relative with the magnification.
+With first focal plane (FFP) optics, the reticle changes in size relative to the magnification.

 At low power, it is difficult to see the reticle data.
 However, in target engagement, lower magnification settings are for closer objects and vice versa for objects at longer distances.